Halium/docs/porting/get-sources.rst

 Adding your device-specific source
 ----------------------------------

-Okay, so now you have the default manifest for Ubuntu Touch.
-This will enable you to download the basic Android sources used to build Ubuntu Touch, but you'll need to find device-specific files.
+Okay, so now you have the default manifest for Halium.
+This will enable you to download the basic Android sources used to build Halium, but you'll need to find device-specific files.
 These enable the build system to make Android for your device.

 If there's any part for you to make a mistake on, this will be the one.
 Finding the files isn't hard, but it might take you a couple of tries to get repo's local manifest created correctly.